Ruahei Demant: 2021 Rugby World Cup

 Demant was selected to captain the Black Ferns 32-player squad for the 2021 Rugby World Cup.
 At Demant's request Kennedy Simon was made her co-captain.

 Led by Demant on the field in five of the six games New Zealand won all of its games in the competition, including the final.
 Demant scored a total of four tries throughout the competition and was named the player of the match of the final.

 2023 season

 Demant was given a playing contract by New Zealand Rugby for the 2023 season.
 She was selected as co-captain of the Black Ferns squad, with Kennedy Simon, for the Pacific Four Series and O’Reilly Cup.
 In July, she scored a try in her sides 21–52 victory over Canada at the Pacific Series in Ottawa.

 2025

 In July 2025, she was named in the Black Ferns squad to the Women's Rugby World Cup in England.
 In November 2025, it was confirmed that she had joined Premiership Women's Rugby team Bristol Bears Women on a four-month deal.

+2026

+She returned from the United Kingdom to co-captain New Zealand in the 2026 Pacific Four Series.
+In the opening game of the series which was against the United States at Heart Health Park, Sacramento on 11 April 2026 she became the longest-serving New Zealand fifteen-a-side women's captain with 36 matches in that role.